Meet Our Orthopedic & Sports Medicine Doctors

 His years in practice with Suncoast Orthopaedic Surgery & Sports Medicine Group, and the U.S. military have given him extensive experience in complex fracture care, joint replacement and revision surgery, and minimally invasive arthroscopic surgery.

 Derek J. Cuff, M.D.

 Dr. Cuff has an interest in shoulder and elbow surgery specializing in shoulder and elbow replacement as well as minimally invasive arthroscopic procedures.
-In 2012 Dr. Cuff was elected to the prestigious American Shoulder and Elbow Surgeons society.
-He is one of only 9 surgeons in the state of Florida to be given this honor and he is the only surgeon in Sarasota, Manatee, Charlotte, Lee, and Collier counties to attain Active Member Status in this organization.
-He has published multiple articles in peer reviewed international journals on the topics of shoulder and elbow surgery.
+In 2012 Dr. Cuff was elected to the prestigious American Shoulder and Elbow Surgeons Society.
+He is one of a small group of surgeons in the state of Florida to be given this honor and he is the only surgeon in Sarasota, Manatee, Charlotte, Lee, and Collier counties to attain Active Member Status in this organization.
+He has published multiple articles in peer-reviewed international journals on the topics of shoulder and elbow surgery.
 Dr. Cuff has received several research awards for his work in this field including the prestigious Charles Neer Award which was presented to him in 2011 by the American Shoulder and Elbow Surgeons for outstanding clinical research.
 For more information on Dr. Cuff and the conditions he specializes in treating you can link to: